-Technological change could impact the Company directly or indirectly depending on the nature of the technological change.
+Technological change is a complex emerging risk that could impact EPCOR from a number of perspectives.
 New technology aimed at reducing natural gas, electricity or water consumption could directly result in lower demand for the Company's products and services.
 Rapid adoption of electric vehicles could strain the reliability of the Company's electricity transmission and distribution systems in the short term, but could also provide an opportunity in the longer term to invest in infrastructure to increase the capacity of EPCOR's electricity transmission and distribution systems.